 A threat is imminent when the need for action is instant, overwhelming, and leaves no time for deliberation.
 Such situations may include, but are not limited to, a hazardous materials incident requiring sheltering in place or evacuation, a hostage/barricade situation, a riot, suspicious package with confirmation of a device, a fire/explosion, suspicious death, structural damage to College owned or controlled facility, biological threat, a gas leak, an active shooter on or near campus, or a shooting incident on or near the campus.
-When an emergency notification (timely warning) is activated, College officials will notify campus community members of the emergency situation, its exact location, and most likely will request community members to protect themselves by either evacuating the affected area if it is safe to do so and/or by employing the "shelter-inplace" alternative.
-"Shelter-in-place" means to take immediate shelter wherever you happen to be at the time the notification is issued-in the classrooms, administrative offices, library, etc. In those instances, community members should remain in a "shelter-in-place" status until the "all clear" is communicated by emergency response personnel.
-College authorities may instruct campus community members to shelter-in-place if a condition exists that is potentially life threatening and has an immediate threat to the health and personal safety of those on premises of the campus.
+When an emergency notification (timely warning) is activated, College officials will notify campus community members of the emergency situation, its exact location, and most likely will request community members to protect themselves by either evacuating the affected area if it is safe to do so and/or by employing the "shelter-in-place" alternative.
+"Shelter-in-place" means to take immediate shelter wherever you happen to be at the time the notification is issued- in the classrooms, administrative offices, library, etc. In those instances, community members to shelter-in-place if a condition exists that is potentially life threatening and has an immediate threat to the health and personal safety of those on premises of the campus.